artpat96/Currency-showcase/README.md

 Wykresy w Tableau można obejrzeć tu: https://public.tableau.com/app/profile/artur.pater/viz/Waluty/Values?publish=yes

-# Currency-showcase ENG - description
+# Currency_showcase ENG - description
 With this project, I wanted to show that even with a such small dataset like one table, you can extract a lot of information from it.
 Based on the data downloaded from the internet and loaded into excel (currency_data.xlsx), I designed a small database in MySQL.
 Then I decided to extract relevant information and specific things from the data using such SQL functions as: